Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning: Communication-Centric Waveform Design

 \emph{\textbf{Step~2.~Sensing RE and power allocation}:} According to (\ref{solution1}), if the $(m,k)$-th RE is under poor channel condition, i.e., $|\hat{H}_{\rm{c}}(m,k)|^2$ is less than the threshold $\varsigma=\sigma_{\rm{c}}^2\beta \ln2 $, it will not be allocated for communication.
 By employing these inactivated REs for sensing purpose, the time-frequency resources for both subsystems will be completely orthogonal without inducing mutual interference in principle, while ensuring the optimal communication performance.
 Accordingly, the matrix $\mathbf{U}$ defined in (\ref{u1}) can be expressed as

+Note that when the communication channel is relatively flat-fading, the number of sensing REs may prove insufficient to support high-resolution sensing.
+In order to mitigate this issue, a minimum threshold is set for the number of sensing REs, which is denoted as $\hat{N}_r$.
+If the number of sensing REs (i.e., the number of non-zero elements in $\mathbf{U}$), denoted as ${N}_r$, is less than the threshold $\hat{N}_r$, $\hat{N}_r - {N}_r$ communication REs with the lowest channel gains are re-assigned for sensing.
 Since the REs with good channel conditions are chosen for communication first, the sensing REs may be discontinuous in both time and frequency domains, causing possible high sidelobe in the ambiguity function.
 To reduce the sidelobe level for enhancing sensing performance, the power allocation strategy for sensing REs is to maximize the PSLR within $\Omega_{\bm{s}}$, which is formulated as

 where $\bar{P}_{\rm{r}}$ is the total sensing power budget.
 Since the main peak $|\chi_{a}(0,0)|$ is always equal to the total sensing power $N_{\rm{c}}\bar{P}_{\rm{r}}$, the problem $\mathcal{P}2$ is equivalent to minimize the highest sidelobe level given by: